The Outflow of the B335 Protostar II: After the Outburst: Discussion

 \subsection{Are there Repetitive Outbursts ?}

 The chain of shock fronts emerging from the B335 protostar certainly suggests repeated ejection events.
 There is only one set of Spitzer channel 1 and 2 images available that were obtained prior to the WISE/NEOWISE missions, on MJD 53116, referred to here simply as 2004. \citet{Kim.2024.ApJ.961.108.COoutflow} have extracted photometry from the channel 2 image in a large 12\arcsec aperture and have corrected for the difference in the bandpass between Spitzer and WISE.
 Their channel 2 photometric point at 10.2 mag is indicated in Figure \ref{NEOWISE-lightcurve} by an open square.
-It indicates that the protostar was brighter in 2004 than in the earliest WISE observations.
+It indicates that the protostar was brighter in 2004 than in the earliest WISE observations.\\

 We have analyzed the same archival Spitzer image with a different strategy.
 We used a smaller, r=4\arcsec aperture centered on the blue-shifted outflow lobe.
 We have also used a set of Spitzer channel 1 and 2 images obtained on MJD 57406 (2016) for the study of background star extinction in B335 by \citet{Chu.2021.ApJ.918.2.extinction.maps}.
 The difference of the Spitzer 2004 and 2016 images has already been shown by \citet{Hodapp.2024.AJ.167.102.B335} to illustrate the local variations in the brightness variations.
 We show the uncorrected extracted photometry as small open circles in Figure \ref{NEOWISE-lightcurve} and have used the 2016 photometry to determine the offset to nearly contemporaneous NEOWISE measurements.
 This offset, accounting for the different integrating apertures used, was then applied to the 2004 data, the result being shown as large open circles in the lightcurve.
 While our data point lies 0.4 mag fainter than the larger aperture photometry by \citet{Kim.2024.ApJ.961.108.COoutflow} our data, in both Spitzer channel 1 and 2, confirm that in 2004, B335 was in a state of brightness comparable to the average, not the maximal, brightness of the present (2018 maximum) outburst.
-This is a tentative indication for an outburst prior to the present one and makes it likely that shock front 4E, with ejection dates of individual components around 1999 (Table 1), was ejected during this prior outburst.
+This is a tentative indication for an outburst prior to the present one and makes it likely that shock front 4E, with ejection dates of individual components around 2000 $\pm$ 2 (Table 1), was ejected during this prior outburst.